Blaze240/WFT_VictoryFix/README.md

 * Smashline

 ## Installation
-Place the "librobin_victoryfix" plugin in the Skyline plugins location (sd:/atmosphere/contents/01006A800016E000/romfs/skyline/plugins/).
+Place the "libwft_victoryfix" plugin in the Skyline plugins location (sd:/atmosphere/contents/01006A800016E000/romfs/skyline/plugins/).